 Step Two: Getting the Bath Ready

 Now it’s time to start getting your bath ready.
-It’s always a good idea to start by getting the water to the right temperature for your dog – after all, he or she is much more sensitive to variations in temperature than the average dog.
+As with learning how to bathe a puppy, it’s always a good idea to start by getting the water to the right temperature for your dog—after all, he or she is much more sensitive to variations in temperature than the average dog.
 As a rule, you’ll want to keep the water at around the same temperature as you would for a baby.

 Once you’ve got the right temperature, you can fill up the tub to about your dog’s stomach level.
 This will not only make giving your dog a bath a little less messy, but it will also help your dog to feel safe when he or she gets in the bath.
 Once you’ve got the water at the ideal height, you can start mixing in your oats until the bath has the same milky appearance as your test batch and it beings to feel soft.